Emulator Issues #502

 of it.
 I think this is more in line with what shinydoofy was talking about before.

-Updated by shinydoofy over 15 years ago
+Updated by shinydoofy almost 16 years ago

 If you're on Linux, just run "mencoder -ovc xvid -xvidencopts bitrate=1000 -mc 0